Rehana Maryam Noor: Plot

-The screenplay of the film is based on Rehana Maryam Noor, a 37-year-old teacher of a private medical college, where Rehana is accustomed to living a difficult life as a mother, daughter, sister, and teacher.
+The screenplay of the film is based on Rehana Maryam Noor, a 37-year-old teacher in a private medical college.
+Rehana is accustomed to living a difficult life as a mother, daughter, sister, and teacher.
 She witnessed an unexpected incident while leaving college one evening.
 Since then, she has spoken out on behalf of her medical college student against another fellow teacher in protest of the incident.
 And when she went to protest, she gradually became stubborn.
 Later, at the same time, the school authorities mistreated Rehana's 6-year-old daughter.
 In such a situation, Rehana continued to seek justice for her child and that student from outside the so-called rules of the school.